 - I wash my hair twice a week as it doesn’t get oily quickly.
 For oily hair invest in dry shampoo and condition your ends lightly.

-- I rarely put products in my hair like gel or hair spray but if I do they usually don’t contain alcohol.
-Try using moose as it is more flexible and easy to wash out.
+- I rarely put products in my hair like gel or serums but if I do they usually don’t contain alcohol.
+I only use hairspray when styling it and it’s usually by Chi.

 - I cut my hair once every six months.

 - I color my hair every 2 months with over-the-counter Loreal Feria box dyes.
-It dyes your hair without changing the texture.
+It works for me and dyes my hair without changing the texture.

 - Use BioSilk serum for damaged overly processed hair.
 It is a leave-in shine conditioner that will leave your hair smooth and flawless looking.
 Just a tear drop is all you need.
 It worked wonders for my hair but make sure you are not allergic to silicone.